thewtex/thesis/high_freq/high_freq.rst

 frames, but we worked with VisualSonics engineers such that RF acquisitions can be collected in 3D with the optional high-precision stepper motor.
-Data is stored in a pair of non-standard plain text and binary files that contain system settings and raw data respectively with B-mode and saturation image of the scout window for the first frame along with the RF data.
+Data is stored in a pair of non-standard plain text and binary files that contain system settings and raw data respectively with B-mode and saturation image of the region-of-interest (ROI) window for the first frame along with the RF data.
 A/D conversion is 12 bit with 71 dB dynamic range, 410 MS/s sampling rate, and 73 dB gain.
-Data collection is well integrated into the user interface of the machine, but buffer limits on the A/D card limit the length of acquisition to a subset of the field of view, |vs_digital_rf|.

 .. image:: images/vs_digital_rf.png
   :width: 10cm